darkoverlordofdata/game-foo/readme.md

 pa# GameFoo

-A simple game in Vala using assets from LazyFoo examples for SDL2
+A simple game in Genie/Vala using assets from LazyFoo examples for SDL2